 As mentioned above, SER isn’t caused by an underlying disease or genetic defect.
 It is caused when a healthy horse is overexerted to the extent that muscle cells are damaged.
 In a sanctuary setting where horses are not used for sport or work, this might look like a resident participating in an exercise program that is too strenuous, too fast or is exercising in temperatures that are too hot or humid.
 It might also look like a horse resident that is being relentlessly chased by other residents.
 Metabolic imbalances that can occur during these hot, humid conditions can lead to issues with the muscle.
 These imbalances may look like excessive sweating causing a loss of electrolytes and fluid, dehydration, and high body temperature.
 There seems to be some correlation between a horse who has recently recovered or is still recovering from respiratory conditions and exercise, potentially making a horse more prone to ER.

-A horse suffering from a milder case of SER will need to rest for up to a couple days in a small living space, like an appropriately-sized stall.
+A horse suffering from a milder case of SER will need to rest for up to a couple days in a small The indoor or outdoor area where an animal resident lives, eats, and rests., like an appropriately-sized stall.
 A veterinarian should always be consulted and examine the resident.
 When they show signs of being able to move without signs of intense stiffness, the vet may recommend they can progress into a slightly bigger space, like a paddock.
 At this time, the horse should not be participating in any exercise.
 Even walking them slowly for any extended amount of time could trigger another episode.
 After a week or two of this gentle care, a veterinarian should re-examine the resident and clear them for easing back into their normal routine, particularly if they participate in any positively reinforced exercise program or run with other horses in their outdoor living space.
 If the individual is being chased, you should consider how to create a separate herd that can better meet the needs of all residents.

 Residents with SER should be given a well-balanced diet (as should every resident).
 Ensuring they receive the proper amount of vitamins, minerals, and other nutrients, will help prevent future episodes.
 Most notable of the vitamins and minerals are Vitamin E and selenium.
 While a lack of these isn’t likely to cause an episode, they can help keep muscles healthy and help with the recovery process.
 Of course, you must still be careful not to over-supplement their diet with selenium, especially if they are being fed a commercial food made especially for horses with ER, as it will already contain selenium.